 The Italian funded project also carried out 3D modeling of Kakrak and Zohak to understand the situation of erosion and conservation needs at these sites.
 Plans are being developed to undertake conservation and protect the sites from erosion.
-It is hoped that conservation and archaeology work will begin at the site in 2015, depending on the founds available.
+It is mentioning that conservation work at the water channels and pathways at the Zohak city has been implemented by the funding of MoIC at the site in 2015.